Sandra St. Victor: Career

-Present
+2010s–present

-Moving to Europe in the early part of the decade, Sandra formed a touring unit called Daughters Of Soul.
-This 2 hour show featured Nona Hendryx of LaBelle, Joyce Kennedy of Mother's Finest, Deniece Williams (5 time Grammy winner), Caron Wheeler of Soul II Soul, Lalah Hathaway (daughter of Donny Hathaway), Indira Khan (daughter of Chaka Khan), Simone (daughter of Nina Simone), and Leah McCrae (daughter of George & Gwen McCrae).
+Moving to Europe in the early part of the decade, St. Victor formed a touring unit called Daughters of Soul.
+This 2-hour show featured Nona Hendryx of LaBelle, Joyce Kennedy of Mother's Finest, Deniece Williams, Caron Wheeler of Soul II Soul, Lalah Hathaway (daughter of Donny Hathaway), Indira Khan (daughter of Chaka Khan), Simone (daughter of Nina Simone), and Leah McCrae (daughter of George and Gwen McCrae).

 Daughters of Soul toured the festival circuit doing Nice Jazz, Pori Jazz, Java Jazz in Jakarta, among others.
-Sandra also rejoined Chaka Khan on tour in Europe, and toured with Leon Ware doing Montreux Jazz, Vienna Jazz, and North Sea Jazz in the Netherlands.
+St. Victor also rejoined Chaka Khan on tour in Europe, and toured with Leon Ware doing Montreux Jazz, Vienna Jazz, and North Sea Jazz in the Netherlands.

-In 2010 SSV's Sinner Child experimented in different ways, with several genres.
-The plan is to release mini EPs, dance, blues, soul, rock, piano & voice with the group.
-The first EP, "at my spheres" was produced by underground beatmaster Mark De Clive-Lowe.

-2013 saw St. Victor’s 1st full-length release since 2001’s “Gemini: Both Sides”.
+In 2010, SSV's Sinner Child experimented in different ways, with several genres.
+The plan was to release mini EPs, dance, blues, soul, rock, piano and voice with the group.
+The first EP, at my spheres was produced by underground beatmaster Mark De Clive-Lowe.
+2013 saw the release of Oya's Daughter, St. Victor's first full-length release since Gemini: Both Sides (2001).
 The album, produced by Mark De Clive-Lowe was released on Shanachie Entertainment internationally.

-After a mini hiatus to restart her Daughters of Soul project, Ms. St. Victor returned to the studio in 2015 with mega producer Mark Batson to work on her next long play album, expected in 2016 -17.
+After a mini hiatus to restart her Daughters of Soul project, St. Victor returned to the studio with producer Mark Batson to work on new music.

+St. Victor's next album Eleven was released September 18, 2026 on vinyl-focused independent label Mother Tongue Records featuring guest appearances from Lalah Hathaway, Mocean Worker, Mark de Clive-Lowe, and others.